Higashi-Tsuno Station: Layout

 The station consists of two side platforms serving two tracks at grade.
 There is no station building, only a simple shed has been provided on platform 1 as a waiting room for passengers.
 A bike shed is provided at the station forecourt which also has ample space for parking.
-Access to the opposite side platform is by means of a footbridge.
+Access to the opposite side platform is by means of a footbridge; however, this platform is used as a siding and in normal operations all trains use platform 1.

-Adjacent stations
+Platforms

 History

 Japanese National Railways (JNR) opened the station on 21 August 1952 as an additional station on the existing track of the Nippō Main Line.
+Baggage handling was suspended in 1974 and the station became unattended at that time.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 51 passengers (boarding only) per day.